NERSC/buildtest-nersc/README.md

 To view all examples for script schema you can run ``buildtest schema -n script-v1.0.schema.json --examples`` which will show all invalid/valid tests. buildtest will validate each example before it shows content which will be help understand how to write tests and see all the edge cases.

+Alternately you can see all published schemas and examples on https://buildtest.readthedocs.io/en/devel/buildspecs/schema_examples.html

 Check out the [contributing guide](https://buildtest.readthedocs.io/en/devel/contributing.html) for buildtest if you want to contribute back to framework